-EV tyre function Related design change(s) Related compositional change Potential reprocessing impacts Potential end-market impacts Increased labour and equipment (unit) costs due to requirement to separately reprocess tyres with PU foam layer.
+EV tyre function Related design change(s) Related compositional change Potential reprocessing impacts Potential end-market impacts Increased labour costs for segregation.
+Increased management costs.
+Increased labour and equipment (unit) costs due to requirement to separately reprocess tyres with PU foam layer.
+Low density PU foam increasing TDP/TDF transport costs.
 TDF - Probably negligible.
 Stronger sidewalls / Run-flat capability More structurally complicated reinforced sidewalls.
 Changes in (non-rubber) related structure Potentially increased energy requirement for shredding.
 Potentially increased losses to landfill if tyre reprocessed for TDP.
 TDP - Lower proportion of natural and synthetic rubber in the tyres, further reducing the viability of reprocessing passenger tyres for tyre crumb.
 TDF - Minimal TDF related impact.
 Possible reduced energy content.
-Self-sealing capability Continuous pad (or similar) adhered to the inside of the face of the tyre containing a liquid adhesive.
-The adhesive types are not known with certainty but may be consist of a poly-vinyl acetate base, likely with other additives to provide enhanced functionally for this particular application.
+Self-sealing capability Continuous pad (or similar) adhered to the inside of the face of the tyre containing a liquid adhesive. • The adhesive types are not known with certainty but may be consist of a poly-vinyl acetate base, likely with other additives to provide enhanced functionally for this particular application.
 Silicone based adhesives may also be entering the market.
 Possible increased risk of fires in equipment and increased fire risk management costs, if processed other than 6-inch shredding only.
 Increased labour costs for equipment cleaning.
 Lost processing time cost for equipment cleaning.
 Increased labour and equipment (unit) costs due to requirement to separately reprocess tyres with self-sealing layer.
-Possible increased landfill costs if self-sealing tyres can only be sent to landfill after shredding.
-Possible increased OHS risks associated with employees coming into contact with the adhesive.
-Increased labour costs for segregation.
-Increased management costs.
-TDP - Possible reduced average potential sale value of incoming tyre mix, as self-sealing tyres can only be sent to TDF (or possibly landfill in some cases).
+Possible increased landfill costs if sefl-sealing tyres can only be sent to landfill after shredding.
+Possible increased OHS risks associated with employees TDP - Possible reduced average potential sale value of incoming tyre mix, as self-sealing tyres can only be sent to TDF (or possibly landfill in some cases).
 TDP - Possible poorer environmental outcome as seal-sealing tyres can only be sent to TDF, and not go to TDPs.
 TDF - Possible increased handling costs due to adhesive contamination.